 Five Facts to Be in the Know

-- The percentage of loan borrowers at AU (57%) for the class of 2011 is below the 65% national average for students attending four-year, private, non-profit universities who took out a student loan during their college tenure, according to The Chronicle of Higher Education.
+- The 55% of loan borrowers at AU in the graduating class of 2012* is well below the 75% national average for students attending four-year, private, non-profit universities who took out a student loan during their college tenure, according to The Chronicle of Higher Education.

 - Almost half (45%) of the class of 2012* graduated without any student loan debt.